Tsipras said not to have decided on early Greek elections, left rebels turn up heat

 Xydakis pinned the timing on the first review of progress under the new bailout, which Greece's creditors will conduct in October.
 "There are two views in order to have a strengthened government - elections either before or after the first bailout review.
 It is a decision the prime minister will make," he told the state TV channel ERT.

-Lafazanis, whom Tsipras sacked for a previous rebellion, has already taken a step toward breaking away from the party by calling for a new anti-bailout movement.
+Lafazanis, whom Tsipras sacked for a previous rebellion, has already taken a step towards breaking away from the party by calling for a new anti-bailout movement.

 "We ... will not under any guise or pretext give the 'green light' to anyone to implement this third bailout," he told the real.gr news website on Wednesday, saying the deal would perpetuate the destructive policies of "relentless austerity and degrading servitude"